itsAmeMario0o/bottle/documentation/USING.md

 This guide covers how to use bottle to create a 3 tier application that can be used within Tetration

-The application (known as "scenario" in bottle terminology), is the simple three tier example that is often used for reference
+The application (known as "scenario" in bottle terminology),

 ```c
 [web]--[80]-->[app]--[3306]-->[db]
 ```

-* The `web` tier will submit a web request to the `app` tier on port `80`
+* The `web` tier will submit a http request to the `app` tier on port `80`
-* The `app` tier will process the web request and send a query the `db` tier on port `3306`
+* The `app` tier will process the http request and send a query to the `db` tier on port `3306`

 The scenario will run indefinitely looping this traffic pattern until deleted.

-The payload sent by bottle is **not** actual application traffic, it is random bytes, however, that is not the point of bottle; as Tetration is only concerned with layers 1-4 we can 'trick' it into seeing the application policy we desired without actually having to run the real application, which can be tricky and time consuming to setup, maintain, and dynamically modify like scaling or changing traffic behaviour
+The payload sent by bottle is **not** actual application traffic, it is random bytes, however, that is not the point of bottle; as Tetration is only concerned with layers 1-4 bottle can create the impression of real application policy as desired - without actually having to run the real application, which can be complicated and time consuming to setup and maintain, and, fragile and resource intensive to scale.

 ## Setup